Adjunct Disciplinary Counsel Panel

-The Panel is appointed by the Board of Governors, in consultation with the Chief Disciplinary Counsel.
+The Panel is appointed by the Board of Governors upon the recommendation of the Chief Disciplinary Counsel.
 ELC 2.9(b).
-To be considered, an applicant must meet the required qualifications of ELC 2.9(b): An ADC must be an active member of the WSBA with at least seven years as an active member or judicial member, have no record of disciplinary misconduct, and be in good standing.
-In appointing ADCs, the Board should consider diversity in gender, ethnicity, geography, and practice experience.
-ELC 2.9(b).
+To be considered, an applicant must meet the required qualifications of ELC 2.9(b): An ADC must be an active member of the WSBA with at least seven years as an active member or judicial member and have no record of disciplinary action.
+In appointing ADCs, the Board considers diversity in gender, ethnicity, disability status, sexual orientation, geography, area of practice, and practice experience.
+ELC 2.2(e).
 Each ADC is appointed to a five-year term and may be reappointed.

 WSBA's investigation and prosecution function

 Get involved at the WSBA or in the legal community